Virtual Accounting

 How AI Accountant virtual accounting supports business forecasting

-AI Accountant blends people and software, you get a CA led managed accounting and compliance service plus a central dashboard.
+AI Accountant blends people and software.
+You get a CA led managed accounting and compliance service plus a central dashboard.
 This pairing is a strong foundation for any forecasting setup.

-• Accurate inputs, monthly bookkeeping, ledger clean up, and reconciliations make your data reliable, clean data leads to accurate forecasts.
+• Accurate inputs, monthly bookkeeping, ledger clean up, and reconciliations make your data reliable.
+Clean data leads to accurate forecasts.

-• Live visibility, the dashboard shows financial overviews, income and expense breakdowns, cash flow trends, burn rate, runway, recent transactions, and bank statement analysis, this real time view keeps your forecast current.
+• Live visibility, the dashboard shows financial overviews, income and expense breakdowns, cash flow trends, burn rate, runway, recent transactions, and bank statement analysis.
+This real time view keeps your forecast current.

-• Compliance planning, built in calendars for GST, TDS, and income tax show due dates and filing status, you can plan cash outflows in advance and avoid late fees.
+• Compliance planning, built in calendars for GST, TDS, and income tax show due dates and filing status.
+You can plan cash outflows in advance and avoid late fees.

 • AI insights and alerts, the system flags anomalies and patterns so you can react early.